This information is meant to highlight the characteristics that make the Extreme Tour unique from most other music or event tours.

 We anticipate up to approximately 1,000 booking inquiries and applications for this year’s tour.
 When we are accepting general applications, our General Application fee for non solicited applications is $50.00.
 This primarily is meant to serve as a device to filter the applications to only those from artists serious about taking part if selected.
 We want applicants to have seriously considered what we do before applying.
 The fee slows applicants down and hopefully compels them to only apply after reviewing the information we have made available about the opportunity and the charitable mission we are pursuing.
 The funds also help defray the expense of the booking, artist review, and vetting process involved with processing the application they they file.

 However, Recommended Applicants who apply are given a code that reduces that fee.
-For a Recommended Artist there is only the smaller fee of $20.00 for the background check, review, and vetting that is required with each application.
+For a Recommended Artist there is only the smaller fee of $20.00 for any background check, review, and vetting that is required to process an application.
 Again this is the fee that covers the cost of administration, materials, and the due diligence screening our community partners expect us to do.
 Many of these agencies work with underage clientele, and our service with them will put us in contact with these clients both on and off the stage.
-It's necessary for us to check government and criminal data bases in order to assure we are carrying artists appropriate for that kind of setting.
+It's often necessary for us to check government and criminal data bases in order to assure we are carrying artists appropriate for that kind of setting.

 The Extreme Tour does not charge the cities we visit in order to host an event, the events are free to attend, and there are no “buy ons” for selected artists.
 The relatively small amount raised from application fees covers the part of this process that the limited charitable giving, that the Extreme Tour does receive, does not.